 • Yes!
 You can live with whomever you want.

-• What if I want to book with a non-recommended provider?
+• What if I want to book with a non-recommended provider company, or short term options like Airbnb/VRBO/etc?

 • How and when do I pay my rent?

-• Your rental payment schedule and mode of payment will be dictated by your contract agreement.
+• Your rental payment schedule, mode of payment and who you pay rent to will be dictated by your contract agreement and housing provider.
 Most people pay rent monthly, however some pay bimonthly.
-Usually, rent is paid by bank transfer and sometimes by card or in cash depending on the property manager.
+Usually, rent is paid by bank transfer and sometimes by card or in cash depending on the property manager or suggested provider you work with.

 • What am I responsible for paying before moving into my apartment?